synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 collection.
 All interactions are passed down to the `domainDB` to interact with the domain index and the file system.

-### 3.1 High-level view of race conditions in Cesium
+### 3.1 High-Level View of Race Conditions in Cesium

 #### 3.1.0 Types of possible race conditions